Formula to Calculate Discounted Values

 Discounting Formula primarily converts the future cash flows to present value by using the discounting factor.
-Discounting is a vital concept as it helps in comparing various projects, and alternatives that conflict while making decisions since the timeline for those projects could be different.
+Discounting is a vital concept as it helps in comparing various projects and alternatives that conflict while making decisions since the timeline for those projects could be different.
 Discounting them back to the present will ease comparison.
 Further, discounting is also used in making investment decisions.
-Discounting is nothing but compounding concept in a reverse way and it will decrease as the time will increases.
+Discounting is nothing but a compounding concept in a reverse way, and it will decrease as the time will increases.

 The equation for Discounting is: